Syriiin/aoc/README.md

 #### Day 7

 In general I reckon there were more elegant ways to do this but it's alright I guess...

+#### Day 8

+Spent way too long trying to remember how to calculate LCM by hand before looking it up.